Joey Boots, Howard Stern ‘Whack Pack’ Radio Costar, Dead At 49

 — JD Harmeyer (@jdharm) December 24, 2016

-Howard Stern tweeted about Boots’ passing to his 1.7 million followers on his official Twitter account, calling Boots the the “one and only Joey B” and saying “he will be missed.”
+Howard Stern tweeted about Boots’ passing to his 1.7 million followers on his official Twitter account, calling Boots the “one and only Joey B” and saying “he will be missed.”

 Tribute to the one and only Joey B in the new year.
 He will be missed. #BabaooeyHowardSternpenis